Introduction and Scope

 - The traffic from organization names such as search engines that direct people to the site (item 6 above)

 Except for investigations authorized by law, no attempts are made to identify individual users or their usage habits.
-Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under state law and federal statutes, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996.
+Unauthorized attempts to upload information or change information on the Sites are strictly prohibited and may be punishable under state law and federal statutes, including the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act of 1996.

 This site uses the industry standard encryption software Secure Socket Layer (SSL) to enable secure transmission of data.
 The URL in your browser will change to "HTTPS" instead of "HTTP" when this security feature is invoked.
 Your browser may also display a lock or key symbol on its task bar to indicate invoked secure transmission.
 If these indicators are not present, information may be susceptible to interception by other parties.
 Most internet email communication is not considered secure.
 If you are communicating sensitive information, consider sending it by postal mail or contacting the agency by phone.